magnitudedev/magnitude-ts/README.md

   <hr style="height: 1px; border: none; background-color: #e1e4e8; margin: 24px 0;">
 </div>

-An SDK and platform for AI-powered E2E testing.
+Magnitude is an SDK and platform for AI-powered E2E testing.

 Use Magnitude to write flexible natural language E2E tests that don't break when your interface changes.